concord-consortium/genigames/README.md

 ## Program structure

-The project's source code can be found in the `app/` directory, and is written in CoffeeScript.
+The project's source code can be found in the `app/src` directory, and is written in CoffeeScript.
 The CoffeeScript is then compiled into JavaScript, concatenated, and placed into the file `build/js/app.js`.

+The project's stylesheets can be found in the `app/style` directory, and are written in Stylus.
+They are then compiled into CSS, concatenated, and placed into the file `build/css/genigames.css`.

+Note that regular .css files can also go into the /style directory, and will be concatenated with everything else.
+Note also that vanilla CSS can be mixed in freely inside .styl files.